 Read on to learn about the 2018 Geo-CVD experience from past travel grant recipients.

-Chiorini and Pennington travelled to Washington, D.C. for the 2018 Geosciences Congressional Visits Day (Geo-CVD).
-While attending the Geo-CVD, Chiorini and Pennington joined researchers, professionals, educations, engineers and executives to discuss the importance of geoscience research with policy makers.
+Ramos and Voytan will travel to Washington, D.C. for the 2019 Geosciences Congressional Visits Day (Geo-CVD).
+While attending the Geo-CVD, Ramos and Voytan will join researchers, professionals, educations, engineers and executives to discuss the importance of geoscience research with policy makers.